With Pride: Top five tips for creating an inclusive school

 Top tips to help you create a school where everyone feels they can be themselves.

-The Premier League is working with Stonewall to make sport everyone’s game, and diversity and equality are themes which run through Premier League Primary Stars.
+The Premier League is committed to making sport everyone’s game, and diversity and equality remain central themes within Premier League Primary Stars.

-To support Rainbow Laces 2020, here are some top tips to help you create a school where everyone feels they can be themselves.
+To support the Premier League’s With Pride campaign, new for 2026, here are some top tips to help you create a school where everyone feels welcome and valued:

 1. Challenge gender stereotypes

-Our Rainbow Laces pack gets pupils thinking about where stereotypes could be challenged, and how they can help to make changes.
+Our With Pride resources encourage pupils to think about where stereotypes could be challenged and how they can help make positive changes.

 2. Make sport everyone’s game